Psoriasis vs. Eczema: Differences on the Face, Scalp, and Other Areas | MyPsoriasisTeam

 Psoriasis vs. Eczema: Differences on the Face, Scalp, and Other Areas

 Psoriasis and eczema are separate skin conditions, although they share some similar symptoms.
 Eczema is more commonly found in babies or young children and, unlike psoriasis, may go away over time.
-It is uncommon to have both eczema and psoriasis at the same time, but it is possible.
+It’s uncommon — but possible — to have both eczema and psoriasis at the same time.

 How To Tell the Difference Between Eczema and Psoriasis